benjuliano1/benjuliano1/README.md

 ## Objective

-As I began my job search after graduating with my MBA I developed a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+As I began my job search after graduating with my MBA I developed a passion for cybersecurity, and I am now eager to transition into this field.
+Specifically, I'm aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills